Cyphall/Cyph3D-legacy/README.md

-This is a simple 3D engine which aims to implement modern photorealistic features.
+This is a simple 3D engine which aims to implement modern photorealistic features.<br/>
 It uses the OpenGL and GLFW bindings from [OpenTK](https://github.com/opentk/opentk).

 ## Controls

-ZQSD: Moving around
+ZQSD: Moving around<br/>
 F3: Show UI

 ## Screenshots